FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_rc/Managing-a-Smartphone-Robot-Controller.rst

 As an alternate, :ref:`Renaming Devices<programming_resources/shared/configuring_android/Configuring-Your-Android-Devices:renaming your smartphones>` show how to rename a smartphone using the Android Settings activity of the phone.

-**Important Note:** Once the name of your Robot Controller is changed, you might need to reconnect your devices (Driver Station and programming laptop) to the newly changed network.
+.. important:: Once the name of your Robot Controller is changed, you might need to reconnect your devices (Driver Station and programming laptop) to the newly changed network.

 Changing the Name of a Robot Controller
 ---------------------------------------